 Time: Doors at 5:30, Films at 7:00

-Food and drinks from Zia, Serious Delights, Steamworks, 6th Street Liquor, and Rocky Mountain Soda will be available for purchase.
+Food and drinks from Zia, Serious Delights, Steamworks, 6th Street Liquor will be available for purchase.

 Thanks to our Sponsors!!

 At 5:30 we will be serving beer from Steamworks Brewing, wine from 6th Street Liquor, burritos from Zia Taqueria, and desserts from Serious Delights.
-Plus we will have display tables from our sponsors.
+Plus we will have a silent auction brought to you by our sponsors.
 Food and drinks will be served through the entire event.